By Victoria Walling

 “We use natural and real ingredients.”

 These are just some of the same messages we see when we search for plant-based milk as an example.
 The constant presence of similarities overweighing the absence of difference makes decision-making for consumers laborious.
-For healthy food and beverage brands, this makes increasing market share more challenging.
-The end-goal of healthy food and beverage brands is to be the top choice in the minds of the consumers, not to overwhelm them in making a selection amidst hundreds of options.
+For better-for-you F&B CPG brands, this makes increasing market share more challenging.
+The end-goal of better-for-you F&B CPG brands is to be the top choice in the minds of the consumers, not to overwhelm them in making a selection amidst hundreds of options.

 Experiencing choice fatigue is not the greatest experience and can be harmful at some point.
 In reality, the freedom to choose is one of the main roots of unhappiness and distress today.
 American psychologist Barry Schwartz wrote in his The Paradox of Choice: Why More is Less book that while many believe that being presented with multiple options makes it easier to choose one that we are happy with, having too many to choose from actually requires more effort to make a decision, which can often leave us dissatisfied with our choice.
 Hence, the paradox where having more options actually limits our freedom to choose.